mikefowler/mikefowler.github.io/_posts/2013-10-17-support-for-bem-modules-sass-3.3.md

 }
 ```

 The great news is that in the next release of Sass (available now by installing the release candidate of the gem via ```gem install sass --pre```) the parent selector has been reworked to support chaining with BEM-style elements and modifiers.
 Ideally we could write the above in a way that more visually indicated a module, but still allowed us to maintain a flat module.
-What do I mean by "flat"?
+What do I mean by “flat”?
 In other words, I want my Sass file to visually indicate that a given class, say ```.note__content```, is part of a module, but I don't want it nested as a descendant class like ```.note .note__content```.

 Let's give it a shot, using Sass 3.3's reworked parent selector: